No amount of winery tours prepares you for the hands-on, hard labour of winemaking.

-I spent three weeks this year working harvest at Chapel Down, the UK’s largest English wine producer in Kent.
+That’s how I spent three weeks working harvest at Chapel Down, the UK’s largest English wine producer in Kent to celebrate hitting my ten year milestone at Edelman.

-This was how I proudly celebrated ten years at Edelman.
-With that extended service we receive a long service award, ten days of extra holiday.
-While most people head to the beach or explore new cities, I wanted to immerse myself in the world of wine.
-Sparkling wine is my passion, and although I’d studied it, I’d never experienced a real harvest.
+When you reach a decade working at Edelman, we’re rewarded with a long service award of ten days of extra holiday.
+While most people head to the beach or explore new cities, I decided to do something completely different; immerse myself in the world of wine.
+Sparkling wine is my passion, and although I’d studied it, I’d never experienced behind the scenes of a winery let alone a harvest – a rite of passage for any wine lover.

 My best friend, Tom, part of the winemaking team at Chapel Down, invited me to join him as one of the Harvest interns.
 An offer I couldn’t refuse.